ResourcesRecommended reading: in print and online

 Küchenschätze: Rezepte für die Seele by Anne-Katrin Weber and Sabine Schlimm, (GU Themenkochbuch, Graefe und Unzer Verlag, 2010).
 A personal collection of the author’s most-loved childhood treats, both savory and sweet (and including the odd non-German wildcard).
 The recipes are simple, easy to follow and very good.
 In German.

 I love food magazines too.
 I’m a fully paid up member of Slow Food and receive the regular German print version of Slow Food magazine, which is published every two months.
-I also love the UK publications At The Table and Noble Rot, and whilst I’m in the US, am enjoying a year’s subscription to Saveur.
+I also love the UK publications At The Table and Noble Rot.
+In the US, I’ve been enjoying a subscription to Saveur.

-In addition to reading the food, restaurant and recipe columns of various online publications from around the globe (including Marina O’Loughlin, Diana Henry, Felicity Cloake, Fay Maschler, Jay Rayner, George Reynolds, Chris Pople, Yotam Ottolenghi, Ed Smith, Pete Wells and Hungry City), I keep regular tabs – via Bloglovin – on a very large number of food blogs and websites.
+In addition to reading the food, restaurant and recipe columns of various online publications from around the globe (including Marina O’Loughlin, Diana Henry, Felicity Cloake, Fay Maschler, Jay Rayner, George Reynolds, Yotam Ottolenghi, Pete Wells, Tom Sietsema and Hungry City), I keep regular tabs – via Bloglovin – on a very large number of food blogs and websites.
 These are some of my English-language Germany-related favourites:

 ✭ Ginger & Bread: a Schwabian living in England, Ginger shares fabulous recipes for traditional German dishes.
 She has also shared some of her own recipes on A Sausage Has Two